 Fire ants are identified by their dull red body coloration and the stinger on their abdomen.
-Their name derives from the distinctive burning sensation accompanying a fire ant sting, which is assumed to be caused by the venom.
-Fire ants are about 1/8″ to 1/4″ long, with a reddish-brown to reddish black body coloration.
-These ants tend to live in large colonies, and it is best to call a professional pest control service if they are seen.
+Their name derives from the distinctive burning sensation accompanying a fire ant sting, assumed to be caused by the venom.
+Fire ants are about 1/8″ to 1/4″ long, with a reddish-brown to reddish-black body coloration.
+These ants tend to live in large colonies; it is best to call a professional ants pest control service if they are seen.

 Everything You Need To Know About Fire Ants

 How Did You Get Fire Ants?

 Fire ants prefer warm, sunny conditions.
 They build their mounds in dry fields and avoid shady areas such as woods.
 Typical mounds can grow up to 61 cm in diameter and 18 cm high — these colonies can contain several hundred thousand ants, including at least one queen.
 Red imported fire ants may also move into yards due to infested nursery plants or grass sod being used in the home's landscaping.
 For this reason, it's important to carefully inspect any new plants or grass sod before bringing them home from a nursery or lawn supply store.